konrad-winnicki/ihome/README.md

     - [aa bb](#aa-bb)

 # Description
 This project aims to optimze home energy consumption.
-It's a client-server application which manages devices connected to the Raspberry Pi.
+It's a client-server application which together with the Raspberry Pi allow to manage home devices.
 The main design concept is to enable users to control connected devices using a language of their choice.
 Applications allows data persistence in MongoDB (ie. MongoDB Atlas) or files.
 <br>